batichotti/Colossal-Files-Research/README.md

 The objectives of this project are to:

 - **Examine repository metadata** to identify patterns in highly starred projects.
-- **Analyze the lifecycle of large files**, including their creation, modifications, and role within the project.
+- **Analyze the lifecycle of colossal files**, including their creation, modifications, and role within the project.
 - **Evaluate contributor dynamics**, focusing on how key maintainers influence project development.
 - **Identify trends in codebase size and complexity** over time.